cosmos/cosmos-sdk/docs/spec/staking/end_block.md

 # End-Block

-Two staking activities are intended to be processed in the application endblock.
+Two staking activities are intended to be processed in the application end-block.
- - inform tendermint of validator set changes
+ - inform Tendermint of validator set changes
  - process and set atom inflation

 # Validator Set Changes